Tag: share

 Part of the Lenten “” is the awareness of our mortality.
 In the COVID era, we are probably a bit more aware of it than we would “normally” be.
 Barring wartime, there isn’t as much of a focus on our imminent demise as there is now.

 Perhaps the ought to be praising God for a whole year of , though that doesn’t make it easy.
-Our mortality, organization mortality, operational mortality, the of have all come.
+Our mortality, organization mortality, operational mortality, the death of normal have all come.
 Small Businesses had struggled.
 Some have died.
 This is not something to be happy about.
 Many (but not all) big companies have become stronger.
 Again, though, Lent isn’t about business (though businesses like to sell it).

 Shunning evil and facing mortality (Lent) is for us.

-Yes, we want the world to come to know and follow Jesus!
+Yes, we want the world to come to know and follow !
 Much of our worldliness needs to die for that to happen.
 Perhaps the deepest and hardest struggle we Christians have is, what of our worldliness needs to die?

 ※Reflection※